-Ariav Capital is a family owned corporation with interests in farmland, commercial real estate, gourmet agricultural products, and sustainable land management.
+Ariav Investments is a family owned corporation with interests in farmland, commercial real estate, gourmet agricultural products, and sustainable land management.

 After half a century of perfecting the growth of citrus and nuts, we’re also planting our roots in various properties across the nation.